shinysharky/kaoru_public/README.md

 ### ˎˊ˗ welcome message
 - welcome message for new people joining
 - automatically sends when joining

-### ˎˊ˗ Spirit Animal
-- Same as Dream Job but with Animals
-- Maybe a Personality Test with Discord Embed Buttons(?)

 ### ˎˊ˗ daily
 - Kaoru sends a random cute picture or GIF (animals, aesthetic art, etc.).